Michigan vs. Penn State NCAA Football Odds, Plays and Insights | November 13, 2021

 - This season, the Nittany Lions have two against the spread wins in three games as an underdog of 1.5 points or more.

-- Penn State's games this year have hit the over two times in nine opportunities (22.2%).
+- Penn State's games this season have gone over the total in only two out of nine opportunities (22.2%).

-- When Penn State scores more than 16.0 points, it is 5-3 against the spread and 5-3 overall.
+- Penn State is 5-3 against the spread and 5-3 overall in games when it records more than 16.0 points.

-- When Penn State amasses more than 298.1 yards, the team is 5-1 against the spread and 5-1 overall.
+- When Penn State churns out over 298.1 yards, the team is 5-1 against the spread and 5-1 overall.

 - This season the Nittany Lions have 10 turnovers, three fewer than the Wolverines have takeaways (13).